 My research is centered around methane hydrate stability and gas migration mechanisms in submarine sediments on continental slopes around the world.
 I have been working on determine the thermodynamic phase state of the hydrates within these sediments to gain understanding into the formation of these hydrate-systems as well as the sensitivity of these systems to fluctuating in situ conditions.
 This research is important for three reasons: a) Methane hydrates are an important potential energy resource ...

 I am currently working on two sub-projects.
 The first aims at understanding the conditions of Kumano forearc basin (offshore Japan) nucleation and early evolution through 3D-seismic and sandstone petrography provenance analyses.
 The second involves the study of the Cretaceous-to-Recent sedimentary record in the northernmost Neuquen basin (western Argentina) through traditional field work and detrital zircon analysis.
 My goal is to better constrain the timing and characteristics of early Andean compression and to test whether or ...

 |John M Swartz|

-Research interests: Paleoclimate, Paleoceanography, Paleogeodesy, Foraminifera, Corals My current research involves the reconstruction of paleoceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
-Comprehensive observations of climatic fluctuations (temperature, salinity, precipitation etc.) in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
-In order to understand the variability of climate over large timescales and ...
+Research interests: Paleoclimate/Paleoceanography, Paleogeodesy, Foraminifera, Corals, Proxy Uncertainty My research involves the reconstruction of oceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
+Comprehensive observations of climatic fluctuations in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
+In order to understand the variability of climate over large timescales, driven by various forcing ...